Life Plan Calculator: Map Your Entire Financial Future

 The default 30-year-old

-With the default inputs (age 30, salary 35,000, expenses 12,000, 200,000 mortgage, 20% savings rate), the calculator shows a realistic picture of a UK worker starting from scratch.
-The mortgage dominates early cash flow, the emergency fund fills first, then ISA and LISA contributions begin once there is surplus.
+With the default inputs (age 30, salary 35,000, expenses 12,000, 200,000 mortgage), the calculator shows a realistic picture of a UK worker starting from scratch.
+Housing costs dominate early cash flow, the emergency fund fills first, then ISA and LISA contributions begin once there is surplus.

 Already have savings

-If you have existing ISA, LISA, or pension balances, enter them in the collapsible sections.
+If you have existing ISA, LISA, GIA, or pension balances, enter them in the collapsible sections.
 Starting with 50,000 in an ISA versus zero can bring your FI date forward by several years because of compound growth.
+The GIA balance field is for taxable-account money sitting outside an ISA or pension wrapper - the calculator treats it as accessible at any age but does not model capital gains tax on disposals.

 Higher earner with large pension